12 points, SCA Band 2, 0.250 EFTSL

 Must be enrolled in course 3971.

-- Critically assess what is known and not known in the literature, about global public health science in relation to selected topics covered during the seminars as well as to students' research topics;
+- Critically assess what is known and not known in the literature, in relation to the students' research topics;

 - Prepare a literature review of a health issue using critical analysis.

-Hurdle: Students are required to attend 80% of tutorials/seminars.
+Hurdle: Students are required to attend 80% of seminars.

 3 class contact hours per week (tutorial/seminar).
 Attendance at the weekly SPHPM HDR seminars (1.5 hours).
 In addition, as per University requirements, students will be required to spend 19.5 hours per week on the unit in private study (i.e. a total of 24 hours per week).